 "Does everyone come here?"
 I asked, thinking I could look up a few old brothers, then remembering I'd sent a few other nasties on myself.

 "No one is sure."
 Jack said, "Betwixt is a large place.
 Some say endless."

 "What are you sure of?"
 I asked, a little frustrated with being fed mysteries.
 Jack lost his distraction and what replaced it was a sadness that radiated from him like heat from a fireplace.

 "That it's all we have left."
 Jack said, "It's all we have."

 Jack led me to a bedroom that I could use upstairs and showed me where the bathroom was, or as he put it 'the water closet'.
 He went downstairs and I could hear him washing the dishes, so I wandered down and found a tea towel and stood beside him in silence as he washed and I dried and put them away on the shelves above the counter top.

 "Right you are, Maxwell."
-Jack said and led the way out to the bar and we resumed our seats - him on the inside and me where a thousand customers had sat as they drank away their wasted days.
+Jack said, shaking it off and led the way out to the bar and we resumed our seats - him on the inside and me where a thousand customers had sat as they drank away their wasted days.
 Jack poured us each a Sherry into two tulip shaped glasses that I remembered were called copitas.

 "To brothers in arms."
 Jack said.